Probate Advance: Get Your Inheritance in 48 Hours

 Probate Advance vs. Inheritance Loan

-Some companies market “inheritance loans,” but a probate advance and a loan are fundamentally different products.
+Some companies market “inheritance loans,” but the two products are fundamentally different.
 The table below shows exactly how they compare:

 | Factor | Probate Advance | Inheritance Loan |